How Athyna Makes Remote, Work

 Hiring & location-ing

-When building remotely, it’s important to have a strategy around how, who and where you plan to hire (along with a compensation strategy - another piece coming soon).
+When building remotely, it’s important to have a strategy around how, who, and where you plan to hire.
 For us, we wanted to have hubs around the world.
 Places where, although remote, people could get together if and when the chance arose.

-We did this well originally, setting up hubs in South America and South East Asia, but it soon got out of a little out of whack.
-Our first Head of Talent being Argentine, meant most of our team became Argentinian.
+We did this well originally, setting up hubs in South America and South East Asia, but it soon got a little out of whack.
+Our first head of talent being Argentine meant most of our team became Argentinian.

-To be honest, most of our team still are Argentinian, and that includes most of our leaders.
-Argentina is one of the richest talent hotspots in the world and with next to no cultural difference.
-Our team are some of my favourite people in the world.
+To be honest, most of our team are still Argentinian, and now Brazilian, including most of our leaders.
+Argentina and Brazil are some of the richest talent hotspots in the world, and they have next to no cultural differences.

 Ziggy during WC 22.